-Class o of 2015
+Class of 2013 and Beyond

 English 4 credits

 Math 4 credits

 Science 3 credits

 Social Studies 3 credits

 CTE/Fine Art 1 credits

 Electives 7 credits

 Total 22 credits

 Math courses shall consist of Algebra I, Geometry, Algebra II (or its equivalent) and an additional course with significant math content as determined by district governing boards or charter schools.
 Three credits of science in preparation for proficiency at the high school level on the AIMS test.